google/earthengine-community/tutorials/drawing-tools-region-reduction/index.md

 ## Result

 The following animation is the result of putting the entire script together and publishing it as an Earth Engine App.
-The simplicity of the custom drawing tool interface and automatic clearing of the previous drawing and plot will allow you and your app users to focus on exploring data instead of geometry management.
+The simplicity of this custom drawing tool interface and automatic clearing of the previous drawing and plot will allow you and your app users to focus on exploring data instead of geometry management.